Quantutorial – Linear Regression

 Just looking at the plot on the left it is pretty safe to assume that there is either very weak or no linear relationship between each respective data point, each of which is produced by two values: x, and y.
 Thus we have an x axis and a y axis, which are an integral part of our formula:

 This simple formula is our basic equation which defines our best fit line.
-At any point along our (horizontal) x axis we plug each x value into our formula above we need m and b in order to arrive at y.
+At any point along our (horizontal) x axis we plug each x value into our formula above we need m and b in order to arrive at the y values of our best fit line.
 So how do we figure those out?
-Well, m is the slope of the line and b is the y intercept.
-But how do get those?
+Well, m is the slope of the best fit line (also often referred to as beta) and b is the y intercept.
+But how do we arrive at those?

 It’s mostly leg work and it looks a lot more intimidating then it really is.
 We figure out m by: